 - Add some roosts, logs, a chicken swing or other things to jump/play/exercise on.

 Things not to do

 - Let them fill up on snacks.
-They are like kids with the snacks, everytime you go outside they come a runnin’ asking for treats!
+They are like kids with the snacks, every time you go outside they come a-running asking for treats!
 Don’t let them fool you into always giving them some kind of treat.
-Foraging for their food is one of the best ways for them to get what they need, and less of what they want.
+Foraging for their food is one of the best ways for them to get what they need and less of what they want.